 The Company records its financial assets and liabilities at fair value in accordance with the framework for measuring fair value in U.S. GAAP.
-In accordance with ASC 820, Fair Value Measurements and Disclosures, as amended by Accounting Standards Update 2011-04, the Company considers fair value as an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants under current market conditions.
+In accordance with Accounting Standards Codification ("ASC") 820, Fair Value Measurements and Disclosures, as amended by Accounting Standards Update ("ASU") 2011-04, the Company considers fair value as an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants under current market conditions.
 This framework establishes a fair value hierarchy that prioritizes the inputs used to measure fair value:

-- Level I Observable inputs that reflect unadjusted quoted prices for identical assets or liabilities traded in active markets. - Level II Inputs other than quoted prices included within Level I that are observable for the asset or liability, either directly or indirectly. - Level III Inputs that are generally unobservable.
+active markets.
+Level II Inputs other than quoted prices included within Level I that are observable for the asset or liability, either directly or indirectly.
+Level III Inputs that are generally unobservable.
 These inputs may be used with internally developed methodologies that result in management's best estimate.